Alternity156/AudicaExScoring/README.md

+WARNING: This mod causes conflicts with ScorePercentage and HitScoreVizualiser mods.

 This is my take on EX scoring for Audica.
 EX scoring is inspired by DDR and ITG competitive scene, where accuracy matters much more than combo or other factors.